ElektroStudios/Video-Game-Consoles-Exclusive-Game-Lists/README.md

 ------------------

-#### ℹ️ The intention of this repository is to serve as a point of reference with the following lists provided to easily find and identify which games were released exclusively for a specific platform, and which were not.
+ ℹ️ The purpose of this repository is to serve as a point of reference with the following Markdown files provided to easily find and identify which games were released exclusively for a specific platform, and which were not.

-#### 📝 Each file from the list below contains several tables in Markdown format: two tables listing the exclusive games and compilations for that platform, and two other tables for the multi-platform games and compilations released on that platform, if any.
+ 📝 Each file from the list below contains several tables in Markdown format: two tables listing the exclusive games and compilations for that platform, and two other tables for the multi-platform games and compilations released on that platform, if any.

 #### ⚠️ Disclaimer:
 - 🙏*This repository would not be possible without the existence of the Gamefaqs website and its video game database (Thank you very much for your work!).*